DavidMacT/ARTop/README.md

 Running the code
 ----------------
-If you are a new user, please read through this entire section before running ARTop.
+Pease read through this entire section before running ARTop.

 In the main code directory, first type: